Thin-walled steel members

 - Be aware that presented checks and detailing of components (e.g., bolts, welds) are the following guides for standard members.
 The checks for thin-walled members may vary, and then the provided checks are not correct.

 The design of connections of thin-walled members is very case-specific, and no general guide can be provided.
 IDEA StatiCa Connection was not validated for this use.

 In EN 1993-1-1 thin-walled members are defined as: “Class 4 cross-sections are those in which local buckling will occur before the attainment of yield stress in one or more parts of the cross-section.”
 The main part of Eurocode for steel is limited to members with material thickness t ≥ 3 mm.
 Chapter 4 – Welded connections apply only to a material thickness of t ≥ 4 mm.
 Therefore, the checks of components provided by software do not apply to cold-formed members with smaller thicknesses.
 Users should be aware of this and replace the checks with appropriate formulas from EN 1993-1-3 manually.

 Analysis of hollow section joints should also be carefully performed for members which are out of the range of validity for welded joints – EN 1993-1-8 – Table 7.1.
 There are no guidelines for such joints, and the software results have not been validated.

 Component checks – AISC

 In Chapter A of AISC 360-16 there is a user note stating: “For the design of cold-formed steel structural members, the provisions in the AISI North American Specification for the Design of Cold-Formed Steel Structural Members (AISI S100) are recommended, except for cold-formed hollow structural sections (HSS), which are designed in accordance with this Specification.”
-AISI S100 and AS/NZS 4600 provide formulas to determine the shear and tension resistance of most common fastener types together with their range of application
+AISI S100 and AS/NZS 4600 provide formulas to determine the shear and tension resistance of the most common fastener types together with their range of application

 Component checks – CISC